siiky/siiky.github.io/algebra/groups.md

 Now something interesting happened here!
 Remember that forall G group: forall a in G: o(a) | #G
 Because of this we know that the only possible orders are 1, 2 and 4.
-This also means that it is possible a subgroup of cardinal 2 exists.
+This also means that it is possible for a subgroup of cardinal 2 to exist.
 In this case, the only one is <[2]4>.
 Why, though, did this happen with Z4, but not with Z1, Z2 or Z3?
 Z1 is obvious: #Z1 = 1, so the only possible subgroup is itself.
 Z2 is also easy: its only elements are [0]2 and [1]2,